Membrane technology reduces energy consumption and CO₂ emissions

 Goslar, GERMANY, September 17, 2021 – H.C.
 Starck Tungsten Powders, a wholly owned subsidiary of Vietnam listed Masan High Tech Materials, has developed a new process for high-pressure reverse osmosis in the production of tungsten chemicals which significantly reduces energy consumption and CO₂ emissions compared to conventional processes.
 To achieve this, the Technology & Innovation department under the direction of Julia Meese-Marktscheffel cooperated closely with process specialist OSMO Membrane Systems.
 H.C.
 Starck is already using the process at its Goslar site for the concentration of ammonium metatungstate solutions on an industrial scale.
 Because of its positive environmental impact, the development project was subsidized by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).

-AMW is the most important product in the field of tungsten chemicals.
+AMT is the most important product in the field of tungsten chemicals.
 The coarsely crystalline, highly pure, snow-white salt dissolves extremely well in water.
-For example, customers impregnate carrier materials such as aluminum oxide or silicon oxide with aqueous AMW solutions, which they then process by calcination into highly effective tungsten oxide catalysts, for example for the petrochemical industry.
+For example, customers impregnate carrier materials such as aluminum oxide or silicon oxide with aqueous AMT solutions, which they then process by calcination into highly effective tungsten oxide catalysts, for example for the petrochemical industry.

 Download press release